 The Labour Government is committed to achieving its policy goals using a wellbeing approach.
-This means giving people the capabilities to live lives of purpose, balance, and meaning to them.
-A wellbeing approach aims to improve New Zealanders' living standards by tackling long-term challenges and ensuring that what matters to New Zealanders drives Government decision-making.
-It also means looking beyond traditional measures of success, such as gross domestic product (GDP), and at broader indicators of wellbeing.
+This aims to improve New Zealanders' living standards by taking an intergenerational view to tackling long-term challenges.
+It also means looking beyond traditional measures of success, such as gross domestic product (GDP), and towards broader indicators of wellbeing.

 The Treasury's Living Standards Framework recognises that human, environmental, social, and physical and financial capital needs to be developed and sustained in order to achieve wellbeing.
 A complementary framework is being developed to sit alongside, He Ara Waiora, which draws on a te ao Māori perspective.
 Each framework provides a distinct contribution to understanding New Zealand's wellbeing outlook.